jiesou/markor/README.md

 # Markor

+> Support for uploading images to the image host when they are not located in the .md file's folder.
+Github/Gitlab repositories are currently supported as image host
+>
 <img src="/app/src/main/ic_launcher-web.png" align="left" width="128" hspace="10" vspace="10">
 <b>Text editor - Notes &amp; ToDo (for Android)</b>.
 <br/>Simple and lightweight, supporting Markdown, todo.txt, Zim & more!<br/><br/>